AWAC Question and Answers

 What is the role of the AWAC?

-AWAC will advise and report to the minister or the department on matters relating to the welfare of animals in Victoria and is subject to the general direction of the minister.
+AWAC will advise and report to the Minister or the Department of Economic Development, Jobs, Transport and Resources (the Department) on matters relating to the welfare of animals in Victoria and is subject to the general direction of the Minister.
 Specifically, the role of AWAC is to:

 - provide comment on and participate in the development and revision of animal welfare codes and standards; and